About the Psychology Internship

 - Group supervision involves psychology interns and faculty for two hours per week

-- Didactics occur Wednesday afternoons.
-The medical center also offers Cancer Conference on Thursdays and Grand Round didactics on Fridays.
+- Two hours of didactics occur Wednesday afternoons.
 Psychology didactic seminars will focus on a range of topics.
 A sample of such topics includes:

 - Risk Assessment and Suicidality